Clive Owen Picks Up the Sword Again in Trailer for 'The Last Knights'

 It's been 11 years since Clive Owen strapped on some armor as King Arthur in the 2004 medieval action drama of the same name, and now he's picking up the sword again in The Last Knights.
 The film was shot in 2012 by Japanese filmmaker Kazuaki Kiriya (The Legend of Goemon), but it's been sitting on a shelf waiting for release since then.
 And now that the first trailer has arrived, it's easy to see why no one has been clamoring to get this movie on the big screen.
 The epic follows Owen as a fallen warrior who rises against a corrupt and sadistic ruler (Aksel Hennie) to avenge his dishonored master (Morgan Freeman).
 Watch?

-Here's the first trailer for Kazuaki Kiriya's The Last Knights from USA Today:
+Here's the first official trailer for Kazuaki Kiriya's The Last Knights originally from USA Today:

 The Last Knights is directed by Kazuaki Kiriya (The Legend of Goemon) with a script from Michael Konyves (Barney’s Version).
 The film follows Clive Owen (Sin City, The International, Children of Men) as Raiden, a heroic warrior who rises up with his men on a mission of revenge for their dishonored master (Morgan Freeman of Oblivion, The Shawshank Redemption), cut down by the hands of a corrupt ruler (Aksel Hennie of Headhunders, Hercules).
 Cliff Curtis also stars in the film which hits VOD & limited theaters April 3rd.